Important Bird and Biodiversity Areas

 What is an IBA?

 The Important Bird and Biodiversity Area program is an international non-government conservation initiative of BirdLife International, a partnership of over 100 countries seeking to identify and conserve sites important to all bird species worldwide.
 By encouraging protection of birds and habitats, it also promotes conservation of the world's biodiversity.

 There are currently IBA programs in Europe, Africa, the Middle East, Asia, and the Americas.
 The Americas IBA program includes Canada, the United States, Mexico, and 17 countries in Central and South America.

-The Canadian BirdLife co-partners are Nature Canada and Bird Studies Canada (BSC).
-BSC is primarily responsible for site identification and designation under the IBA protocols.
+The Canadian BirdLife co-partners are Nature Canada and Birds Canada.
+Birds Canada is primarily responsible for site identification and designation under the IBA protocols.
 Nature Canada facilitates conservation planning and implementation, working with its provincial partners to create a national Caretakers Network.

 Nature Saskatchewan is the coordinator of the conservation planning component as well as the Caretakers Network of this program in Saskatchewan.